The Team

 Undergraduate (‘25)

 Ollie was born in Boston, Ma and grew up in Somerville, where he attended school before transferring to Milton Academy.
-At Wesleyan, Ollie is a Chemistry Major on the pre-med track.
+At Wesleyan, Ollie is a chemistry major.
 Outside of academics, Ollie plays on the boys varsity soccer team, volunteers on Long Lane Farm, and writes for Wesleyan Business Review.
-In the lab, he is investigating the polymerization rates of a novel library of monomers.
+In the lab, he is investigating the polymerization of ROMP monomers with sulfur-containing functional groups.

 Sophia Morgan